 If you missed this week’s debate about nuclear energy, Public Citizen posted complete videos of the Clean Tech Forum at the Pearl Brewery.
 At issue is whether CPS Energy should invest at least $5.2 billion in two new reactors at the South Texas Project nuclear plant in Matagorda County.

 I toured the South Texas Project nuclear plant today in Matagorda County for a story about its safety record.
 Here’s a snapshot of the plant and the thick concrete dome that houses one of the nuclear reactors.

+Have you heard of the nuclear accident at the SL-1 military facility that killed three men in 1961?
 Some readers of the San Antonio Express-News know about it.
 And today they questioned claims by nuclear plant owner CPS Energy that no one has ever been harmed by operations at a nuclear plant in the United … Read more

 As CPS Energy seeks to invest in an expansion of the South Texas Project nuclear plant, the San Antonio Express-News set up a timeline of the plant’s history and safety record.
 You can check out what we’ve found so far, and also submit information in an online forum.
 We’ll plug relevant events into the chronology. … Read more